Important: Affected by the Lufthansa strike? Claim up to €600 compensation with Skycop.

 Claim EU261 compensation on your own

 Sometimes, airline operators send passengers all the information they need to get the reimbursement, including the qualifying amount and a link to an EU 261 compensation form.
-In this case, you need to prepare the required documentation (boarding pass, records of the disruption, and flight details) and go ahead making your claim.
+In this case, you need to prepare the required documentation (boarding pass, records of the disruption, and flight details) and go ahead to make your claim.

-But in most cases, you will need to look for the relevant resources on your own by contacting your carrier.
+However, in most cases, you will need to look for the relevant resources on your own by contacting your carrier.
 Some airlines allow passengers to fill out the EU 261 compensation form online, while others provide guidelines on how to file a claim through email or mail.
 Regardless of the option, you will need to send a copy of your boarding pass, include the reason for flight disruption, and specify the amount you are claiming in accordance with EU261 terms.

 The carrier may offer European flight delay compensation in the form of vouchers, but you are not obliged to accept them since EU 261 implies payments in cash, checks, or e-transfers.